carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### Input files

-The `file` qualifier allows the handling of file values in the process execution context.
+The `path` qualifier allows the handling of file values in the process execution context.
 This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.

 ~~~
 reads = Channel.fromPath( 'data/ggal/*.fq' )

 process foo {
     input:
-    file 'sample.fastq' from reads
+    path 'sample.fastq' from reads
     script:
     """
-    your_command --reads sample.fastq
+    wc -l sample.fastq
     """
 }
 ~~~